Working Capital Cycles: How to Improve Your Business's Cycle

 Let’s say it takes the business 60 days to turn inventory into cash, and the bill for inventory is due in 30 days.
 Therefore, the business’s working capital cycle is 30 days, which is how long the company will be short on cash.

 Ideally, owners will want a negative working capital cycle, in which they receive payment for goods before their own bills are due.
 This can be accomplished by revising various stages of the cycle, such as moving inventory faster, or asking customers to pay sooner.
 You could also lengthen your accounts payable or credit terms, for example, by asking vendors to give you more time to pay your bill.

 Conclusion: Make Sure Your Team Understands the Working Capital Cycle

 Ultimately, you should try to shorten the working capital cycle.
 The faster your business converts assets to cash, the sooner that cash is available for use to run and grow your operations.

-Editor’s Note: This post was updated for accuracy and comprehensiveness in January 2019.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in August 2021.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.